 "I mean no offense, but you don't look like the type of person to."

 "Hey."
-At the sound of her clipped voice, Baralai resists the urge to palm his forehead.
-Paine does not sound pleased, especially when her deliberate descent down the stairway makes his stomach churn.
-Broiling red emotion glows in her glare like something fierce.
+Paine does not sound pleased, especially when Baralai gathers the courage to look at her.
+She stands atop the bottom three steps, arms hanging over the railing until she descends to reach their level.
+Broiling red emotion glows in her glare like something fierce, and he resists the urge to palm his forehead.
 "We're not done with our date, right?
 I recall we still need to do dinner.
 That's how this works, last I checked."

-"Oh… I, um… hi, Paine."
-Yuna withers at the receiving end of her hostility, confused.
+"Oh… H-Hi, Paine."
+Yuna withers at the receiving end of her anger.
 "I'm sorry I interrupted… I guess this means it's time for my movie.
 See you later, Baralai."

 "Excuse me?
 You're the one flirting with others while already on a date."

 "Where was I when this flirting took place?
 Please, remind me."
-He doesn't appreciate this attitude, doesn't feel like dealing with it right now.
+He doesn't appreciate her attitude, not when he fails to see what he did wrong.
 "Unless I'm forbidden to talk about school…"

 "Ugh.
 Just forget it.
 I'm hungry.
 Let's go."
-She crosses her arms and stalks out the theatre, bewildering him with her brisk dismissal.
+She uncrosses her arms and stalks out the theatre, bewildering him with her brisk dismissal.